elissandrovieira/zetteln-backend/README.md

 - Add API documentation using Swagger for easier frontend integration.

 ---
 Thank you for checking out Zetteln Backend.
-Enjoy exploring and organizing your Markdown notes!